Marshall Tucker Band’s Doug Gray Talks New Live Album, Touring Europe and More: Exclusive …

 The Marshall Tucker Band recently opened their vaults and released Live in the U.K. 1976, a snapshot of the iconic southern rock outfit's original lineup in peak form.

-30 Years Ago: W.A.S.P.
-Trade Shock for Maturity, Sort of, on ‘The Last Command’
+When W.A.S.P.
+Traded Shock for Maturity, Sort of, on ‘The Last Command’

 W.A.S.P. broadened their approach on a number of levels with their second album.